Now that you’ve submitted some applications, you are likely to be contacted for interviews at colleges where they are a part of the process.

 What happens in an interview is so distinctive that it always either helps or hurts; it is never neutral.
 Below are our top tips to get ready for your interviews.

 1. Understand the difference between different types of interviews.
 Is the interview evaluative or merely informational?
 An interview is "evaluative" if it will become part of your application file — those are the ones that really count.
 The school website or admissions office should be able to tell you whether it's evaluative or not.
-If evaluative interviews are optional at any of your schools, we recommend you do them, assuming you will do the necessary preparation.

 3. Do your homework and have your questions ready.
 At some point, your interviewer will likely ask you, "Do you have any questions for me?"
 (Often that happens towards the end of the interview.)
 Figuring out the right questions to ask your interviewer takes some thought, so think about them in advance.
 The interview is not the time to ask questions about the admissions process or to ask the most basic questions about the college.
 Instead, you want to ask questions that actually get to the deeper, more interesting information about the college.